laempy/pyoints/README.md

 Since all objects of a voxel or raster are also interpreted as a point cloud, spatial neighborhood queries, like nearest neighbours or distance search, can be performed with unified functions.
-So, each extention of *GeoRecords* provides a spatial index *IndexKD* to conveniently perform efficient neighborhood queries.
+So, each extension of `GeoRecords` provides a spatial index `IndexKD` to conveniently perform efficient neighborhood queries.
 The class `IndexKD` is wrapper of different spatial indices, to handle *k*-dimensional spatial queries of different kinds.
 The spatial indices are always initialized on demand for performance reasions, but cached for future queries.
-For example, an instance *geoRecords* of *GeoRecords* representing  three dimensional point allows to use create a three dimensional spatial index by calling `geoRecords.indexKD()`.
+For example, an instance *geoRecords* of `GeoRecords` representing  three dimensional point allows to use create a three dimensional spatial index by calling `geoRecords.indexKD()`.
 If you are not interrested in the third dimension, you can call `geoRecords.indexKD(2)` to perform two dimensional spatial queries.

 If you just want handle coordinates without additional attributes, the class `Coords` might be interrest you.
-This class also provides the *IndexKD* feature, but waives the use of a projection and transformation matrix.
+This class also provides the `IndexKD` feature, but waives the use of a projection and transformation matrix.